Maxtermax/hermes-io/README.md

 # Observer
 `hermes-io` provides an `Observer` class to create instances that can be `subscribable` that means many subscribers can listen for notifications on the instance by using the method `subscribe`, check the following example:

-We are exporting an `object` with two instances of the class `Observer` each key of the object has invidual propuses one for handle notifications about `add` a product and the other for `remove` a product.
+We are exporting an instance of the class `Observer` called `ProductsObserver` the propuses of this observer is handle notifications for `add` a product and `remove` a product.

 ```javascript
 // observers/products.js